 - Prevention: early identification and intervention with students experiencing difficulties.
-Prevention may take the form of individual, small group or classroom programming. - Behaviour: observation and evaluation of behaviours that interfere with the success of the student in the classroom in order to provide strategies to school staff. - Individual Support: support in the area of bereavement, self-esteem, social skills, behaviour management, etc. - Crisis Management: act as a member of the response team for schools experiencing a tragic event. - Consultation: with community agencies to support students and families and facilitate referrals; with classroom teachers and administration to brainstorm strategies for situations; with families who need support and direction.
+Prevention may take the form of individual, small group, classroom or school-wide programming. - Behaviour: observation and evaluation of behaviours that interfere with the success of the student in the classroom in order to provide strategies to school staff. - Individual Support: support in the area of bereavement, self-esteem, social skills, behaviour management, early intervention with attendance, etc. - Crisis Management: act as a member of the response team for schools experiencing a tragic event. - Consultation: with community agencies to support students and families and facilitate referrals; with classroom teachers and administration to brainstorm strategies for situations; with families who need support and direction.